Safety and Risk: Investigation, Synthesis and Assessment

 • An online pre-test.

-• A two-day, instructor-led workshop.
+• A one-day, virtual, instructor-led workshop.

 • An online post-test.